critocrito/sugarcube/docs/tutorial.md

 To run `sugarcube` you have to install [NodeJS](https://nodejs.org/en/).
 The easiest way to do this, is to use [nvm](https://github.com/creationix/nvm).
 Node Version Manager (nvm) is a script written to manage multiple active NodeJS versions.
-SugarCube works with the latest LTS release of NodeJS or newer.
-At the time of this writing the latest LTS release is v8.9.4 named Carbon.
+SugarCube works with the latest long term release of NodeJS or newer.
+At the time of this writing the latest long term release is 12.

 Follow the
 [installation instructions](https://github.com/creationix/nvm#install-script) to install nvm.
 Check in your terminal that 'node' has been installed by entering in the following command:

 ```
 $ node --version
-v8.9.4
+v12.18.2
 ```

 You will also need npm, which is a package manager for NodeJS packages.
 This will have also been installed when you installed nvm.
 Check by typing the following in your terminal window:

 ```
 $ npm --version
-3.10.8
+7.6.1
 ```

 ## Simply SugarCube